j7k6/docs.j7k6.org/_posts/2022-01-16-mullvad-wireguard-vpn-edgerouter-x-lite-netflix-workaround.md

 ---
 layout: post
-title: Mullvad WireGuard VPN on EdgeRouter X/Lite with Netflix Workaround
+title: Mullvad WireGuard VPN on EdgeRouter X/Lite with Netflix Bypass Workaround
 fav: 1
 ---

 > **Note**: This is an extension of [Mullvad WireGuard VPN on EdgeRouter X/Lite](/mullvad-wireguard-vpn-edgerouter-x-lite/).
 > I successfully tested this workaround with Firefox on macOS and the Netflix AppleTV (3rd gen) app.
+>
+> **Disclaimer**: Bypassing the VPN is undermining your privacy because you connect to Netflix with your real IP.
+Since Netflix uses AWS to deliver content, Amazon is also seeing connections from your real IP.

 Since IP ranges from VPN providers are blocked by Netflix, there needs to be a routing exception for all Netflix traffic to bypass the VPN connection.
 The workaround is using the **dnsmasq** `ipset` feature to create a *network group* based on the IPs resolved to a Netflix domain from the list above.